-Instructional Technology is a growing field in education, business and government environments.
-Instructional technology combines instructional design and uses technology as a tool to reach instructional goals.
+Instructional Technology is a growing field of education, business, and government environments.
+The instructional technology combines instructional design and uses technology as a tool to reach instructional goals.
 Careers in Instructional Technology include instructional designers, multimedia designers, technology specialist, corporate trainers, and technology support among others.
-On this page you will find General Program Information, as well as information for Prospective and Current Students.
+On this page, you will find General Program Information, as well as information for Prospective and Current Students.

 General Program Information

 The Master of Science in Instructional Technology (ITEC) is designed to provide candidates with the knowledge and skills needed to become technology leaders and practitioners within their professional arenas (e.g., education, business, government, non-profit organizations).
 By its design, the program offers a broad view of the field of instructional technology (e.g., history, theory, technology, management) yet is flexible enough to allow candidates to select an area of concentration reflective of their vocational interest.
 These areas of concentration, which provide specialized training in three technologically distinctive fields, are:

 Developing skills for leadership in and administration of these technological fields is the overarching goal of the ITEC program.

 The ITEC program is built upon the knowledge that successful organizations demand highly trained individuals to serve as technology leaders.